-The course provides lectures and laboratory and field practices in virology, bacteriology, protozoology, parasitology, medical entomology, environmental physiology, biochemistry, pathology, genetics, epidemiology, human ecology, social medicine, internal medicine, and geography and culture in tropics.
+The course provides lectures and laboratory and field practices in virology, bacteriology, protozoology, parasitology, medical entomology, environmental physiology, biochemistry, pathology, internal medicine, and geography and culture in tropics.
 Candidates who completed successfully the course are awarded the Diploma in Tropical Medicine.